junweihsu/TRACE/README.md

 - Each number after the frame index represents the size of a cage cluster.
 - Cage clusters are defined by cages sharing polygonal faces and grouped as one cluster.
+- To identify the specific cage types belonging to each cluster, please refer to the corresponding frame section in [Section 5.2 detail_cage.txt](#52-detail_cagetxt), which provides detailed cage topology and membership information.

 ### 5.7 crystallinity.txt